1000 GIS Applications & Uses

-857. Fibre Optic Cable – Planning fibre optic cable infrastructure through network views showing capacity, equipment and customer demographics.
+857. Fibre Optic Cable – Planning fiber optic cable infrastructure through network views showing capacity, equipment, and customer demographics.

-858. Market Segmentation – Segmenting customers geographically and forecast the demand for services where growth is likely to occur.
+858. Market Segmentation – Segmenting customers geographically and forecasting the demand for services where growth is likely to occur.

 859. Operations – Investigating interruptions in service and managing repair and maintenance work with the Autodesk Topobase infrastructure model.
 (LIWEST and AutoCAD 3D)

-861. Personality Atlas – Assigning personality stereotypes to countries around the world based on a sample size of global population’s perspectives.
-(Personality Atlas)
+861. Personality Atlas – Assigning personality stereotypes to countries around the world based on a sample size of the global population’s perspectives.

 862. Tourist Map – Plotting out landmarks in tourist maps.

-863. Sunrise and Sunset – Finding the perfect sunrise and sunset during at any given location.
+863. Sunrise and Sunset – Finding the perfect sunrise and sunset at any given location.
 (SunCalc)